NetworkRADIUS/rs232-to-pdu/README.md

   'on': 1
 ```

+---

+## Contributing to device templates

+To create a new device template, create a yaml file under a directory in `src/rs232_to_pdu/devices/`.
+As a general rule, the template file should be named after the device product number, while the directory the template is in should help describe the template (i.e., manufacturer).

+---

 ## Config Format

 This tool expects a configuration file called ```config.yaml```, placed under ```/etc/ser2snmp/```.
 This file must